krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

-Note: The pipe syntax `|` is not part of the Spring EL grammar. ngoy parses it 'manually' with regex.
+Note: The pipe syntax `|` is not part of the Java grammar. ngoy parses it 'manually' with regex.
 It should be fine in most cases, but in complex expressions (which should be avoided anyway) it could lead to a parse error.
 In such a situation, you can always resort to the function call syntax, prefixing the pipe with `$`:

 ```java
 'hello' | uppercase | greet